Cressida Bonas

-Cressida Curzon Wentworth-Stanley (née Bonas; born 18 February 1989) is an English actress and model.
+Cressida Curzon Bonas (born 18 February 1989) is an English actress and model.

 Early life and education

 Bonas was born in Winchester, Hampshire, the only child of 1960s "it girl" Lady Mary-Gaye Georgiana Lorna Curzon (daughter of the 6th Earl Howe's second marriage) and her third husband, Old Harrovian entrepreneur Jeffrey Bonas.
 The Bonas family, once grocers and butchers, also owned textile mills in Castle Gresley and Burton-on-Trent; they constructed looms for their own use, and subsequently manufactured them for sale to other companies.
 The "Bonas Brothers" company closed operations in the 1980s, having produced, as its final line, elastic for women's tights.

 She has seven half-siblings: three paternal half-brothers from her father's first marriage; one maternal half-sister from her mother's first marriage; and two maternal half-sisters and a maternal half-brother from her mother's second marriage, including actress Isabella Calthorpe.

 Bonas studied ballet from the age of nine at the Royal Ballet School.
 Later, Bonas won a sports scholarship to Prior Park College in Bath, Somerset, then completed her formal education at Stowe School.
 She went on to study dance at the University of Leeds, graduating with a 2:1, before undertaking postgraduate dance studies at the Trinity Laban Conservatoire in Greenwich.